Loading...

 Good luck with those and I'll see you back here shortly.

-Okay, let's see how you got along.
+Okay, let's see how you go along.

-Again, changing the order this time, but getting the same product.
+Again changing the order this time but getting the same product.

-And then I used the five as the first factor and exhausted all the options as well.
+Then I used the 4 as the first factor and exhausted all the options and then I used the 5 as the first factor and exhausted all the options as well.

 Hopefully you can manage to come up with those as well.